Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming a Computer Scientist. a Bachelor's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Computer Scientist. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Computer Scientist
+Highest Education Among Computer Scientists

 - 25.9% Doctorate